Helping Children Develop Their Full Potential

 For young children who show a serious delay in learning to communicate, interact with others, or develop basic motor skills, early intervention services are the most direct means to help them get back onto a developmental track.

-The early intervention program at Green Tree School provides a center-based program for a ten-month school year, as well as a six -week summer session.
+The early intervention program at Green Tree School & Services provides a center-based program for a ten-month school year, as well as a six -week summer session.
 The school day is from 8:30 am to 12:30 pm and children attend a varying number of days depending on the severity of their delays.
 Classes are limited to ten children, staffed by a certified special education teacher and an assistant teacher.
 The curriculum is designed to meet the needs of each child, focusing on the following areas of child development:

 Social skills - Play activities foster parallel and interactive play.
 Children learn skills which enable them to participate in a group.
 Field trips provide opportunities to interact with other children and adults outside of a specialized setting.